GEOM4009/PeatLidar/README.md

 **No granules were found by earthaccess_download.py():** Try expanding the date range and/or choose a larger area.

 **sjoin() got an unexpected keyword argument 'distance':** This is a relatively recent addition to sjoin(), try updating GeoPandas.
 If it still doesn't work, change the predicate to 'intersects' and use a buffer to simulate the footprints instead.

+**There are a bunch of warnings when exporting as a Shapefile:** These are just truncation warnings, meaning some field names are too long for a Shapefile and they will be shortened to 10 characters.
+This can be avoided by renaming the columns or exporting to a different format.